Bridging Data and Nature: Connecting Information, Technology, and Biodiversity

 Program Details

-The event is directed at four audiences:
+The event was directed at four audiences:

 - Information professionals who provide the literature and metadata;